Afghan Opium Production Has Flourished Under U.S. Occupation

 Also in 2002, the U.N. released a report describing the quick return of the Afghan opium trade.

-Despite the Bush administration’s claims at the time that the international drug trade helped finance terrorism, a blind-eye was turned to the activities of the Afghan warlords and the Pashtun mafia.
+Despite the Bush administration’s claims at the time that the international drug trade helped finance terrorism, a blind eye was turned to the activities of the Afghan warlords and the Pashtun mafia.
 The U.S. and our NATO partners ignored the re-introduction of the poppy crops and allowed opium production to flourish.

 In 2007, the U.N.
 Office on Drugs and Crime released a report which found that during 2006, opium production increased by 50 percent over the previous year.

-Afghanistan produced a record of 6,700 metric tons in 2006, and was responsible for 92 percent of the world’s opium production.
-This rise corresponded with the dramatic fall of Southeast Asia’s opium production, which, in contrast only produced 370 metric tons that same year.
-In the past, it has been reported that the CIA is involved in Afghanistan’s opium production, or at least in protecting it.
+Afghanistan produced a record of 6,700 metric tons in 2006 and was responsible for 92 percent of the world’s opium production.
+This rise corresponded with the dramatic fall of Southeast Asia’s opium production, which in contrast only produced 370 metric tons that same year.
+In the past, it has been reported that the CIA is involved in Afghanistan’s opium production or at least in protecting it.

-In March 2002, a U.S. foreign intelligence official speaking on the condition of anonymity, reminded a reporter with NewsMax of the CIA’s record of involvement with the international drug trade.
+In March 2002, a U.S. foreign intelligence official speaking on the condition of anonymity reminded a reporter with NewsMax of the CIA’s record of involvement with the international drug trade.

-The UN Office on Drugs and Crime describes Afghanistan’s opium crop in metric tons, since 2001 in their annual Opium Survey Findings report.
+The UN Office on Drugs and Crime describes Afghanistan’s opium crop in metric tons since 2001 in their annual Opium Survey Findings report.

 2001…185mt